PrestaShopCorp/puik/packages/components/README.md

 ## About The Project

-Puik Components is a Vue Component library that aims to provide a complete set of reusable components based on the PrestaShop Design System for all the PrestaShop ecosystem.
+Puik Components is a Vue Components library that aims to provide a complete set of reusable components based on the PrestaShop Design System for all the PrestaShop ecosystem.

 ## Prerequisites